DataDog/integrations-core/strimzi/README.md

 _Available for Agent versions >6.0_

-Argo CD logs can be collected from the different Argo CD pods through Kubernetes.
+Strimzi logs can be collected from the different Strimzi pods through Kubernetes.
 Collecting logs is disabled by default in the Datadog Agent.
 To enable it, see [Kubernetes Log Collection][16].

 See the [Autodiscovery Integration Templates][3] for guidance on applying the parameters below.